rndme/vcc/README.md

 1. change the tag wrappers in `render()` return from ` ( ` and ` ) ` to <code>`</code> (both sides)
 1. add <code>`</code> "quotes" around JSX literals used in any methods, so as to create legit Strings
 1. change the JS delimiters from `{...}` to `${...}` so as to use native ES6 templating
-1. change custom tags from CamelCase to lowercase, then prefix `vcc-` to enable it as a custom element
+1. change custom tags from CamelCase to lowercase, then prefix `vcc-` to enable it as a valid HTML5 element
 1. change the CamelCase event attributes (like `onClick`) to lowercase with an `on-` prefix (like `on-click`)
 1. change `React.createClass` to `VCC` and add/modify the `displayName` property to custom tag name

 ## Tips
 * Paste component definitions into the [babel REPL](https://babeljs.io/repl/) to get code that runs in IE